-In the 1st visit the medical history of the mother is checked and a physical exam is done.
+In the 1st visit, the medical history of the mother is checked and a physical exam is done.
 The gestational age and the growth of the fetus is checked during every visit.
-The fetus is palpated by the obstetrician using Leopold maneuver to find the position of the baby.
+The fetus is palpated by the obstetrician using the Leopold maneuver to find the position of the baby.

 The blood pressure of the mother is monitored in all cases.
 (It is 140/90 in normal pregnancies.)
 When the blood pressure is high it can lead to pre-eclampsia or edema.